A Consecutive Lehmer Code for Parabolic Quotients of the Symmetric Group: The -Tamari lattices are certain -Tamari lattices

 \begin{proof}[Proof of Theorem~\ref{thm:alpha_tamari_isomorphism}] Let $\Tamari_{\nu_{\alpha}}$ denote the $\nu_{\alpha}$-Tamari lattice.
 We have the following isomorphisms of lattices:

 \end{proof}

-We note that the proof of Theorem~\ref{thm:alpha_tamari_isomorphism} in \cite{ceballos20the} relies on lattice-theoretic properties of $\Tamari_{\alpha}$ and the $\nu_\alpha$-Tamari lattice, and is only partially bijective.
+Note that the proof of Theorem~\ref{thm:alpha_tamari_isomorphism} in \cite{ceballos20the} relies on lattice-theoretic properties of $\Tamari_{\alpha}$ and $\Tamari_{\nu_{\alpha}}$, and is only partially bijective.
 Our proof here is fully bijective, which gives a clearer vision of the isomorphism.
-Moreover, our bijection here, mediated by $\alpha$-codes, is in fact equivalent to the bijection $\Theta$ used in the proof of Theorem~\ref{thm:alpha_tamari_isomorphism} in \cite{ceballos20the}, which solves \cite{ceballos20the}*{Open~Problem~2.23}.
-A direct combinatorial interpretation of this bijection is work in progress.